stonefl/stonefl.github.io/_posts/2022-01-16-data-science-vs-operations-research-in-advanced-analytics.md

 ![data science]({{site.baseurl}}/img/post/ds_01.png)

 **Operations Research (OR)**, compared to DS, has a long history.
 OR originated in military planning efforts during World War II, and today it is applied widely in business, industry, and society.
 It is a discipline that applies analytical methods to find optimal or near-optimal solutions to decision-making problems.
-The analytical methods include various problem-solving techniques, such as statistical analysis, simulation, optimization, queueing theory, stochastic process, etc. OR is a study of making better decisions and usually starts with a real-world problem to be solved.
+The analytical methods include various problem-solving techniques, such as **statistical analysis**, **optimization**, **simulation**, ** queueing theory**, **stochastic process**, etc. OR is a study of making better decisions and usually starts with a real-world problem.

 The following picture illustrates the typical steps of an OR problem-solving process.
 The practical nature of OR forces the process to start from understanding real-world business problems.
 OR practitioners will translate the business problem into one or more generic OR problems or their variants, such as Traveling Salesman Problem (TSP), Vehicle Routing Problem (VRP), Facility Location/Routing Problem, etc. The translated generic OR problems will be modeled in mathematical ways through Linear, Integer, or Mixed-Integer Programmings and get solved through various searching, heuristic, and dynamic programming algorithms.